o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/dc-lmbr-aws.md

   Defaults to `game\DynamicContent\Manifests\default.json`\.

-### dynamic\-content clear\-dynamic\-content<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-clear-dynamic-content"></a>
+### dynamic\-content clear\-dynamic\-content {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-clear-dynamic-content}

 Empty the bucket and table content\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following argument:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following argument:
 + `--all-versions`

   \(Optional\) Remove all versions of the manifest and pak files\.